 Or, if you’re using a desktop computer, hover your pointer over the link and see where it really redirects to.

-5. You accept invitations to connect from strangers
+5. Accepting invitations from strangers to connect

 Although online platforms offer legitimate professional networking opportunities, be wary of impulsively accepting invitations and requests from strangers.
 Cyberstalkers can use social networks to gain information on potential victims and send unwanted messages.
 Before you add a stranger to your social networks, take a good look at his or her profile and consider the risk.
 It can be easy to assume you’ve simply forgotten that person from a brief interaction at a networking event, but that’s why looking closely at their profile will help you weed out the scammers from the real people.